Darran is a current student on City’s PGDip Child Nursing programme.

 My critical thinking and communication skills have developed the most over the past 2 years while the simulated practice facilities at City have allowed me to develop my key clinical skills in a safe environment.

 All my placements have been amazing and varied from ward to ward due to the differing nature of the severity of illness or injury of each patient.
 The mentors and education leads have helped me attain my educational and development goals towards registration, ensuring that I learn and develop with each new placement.
-The hours can be demanding if you have other commitments outside of Uni (pt work etc.) and it can be emotionally challenging also, but you will have opportunities to speak to colleagues about these and how best to overcome them.
+The hours can be demanding if you have other commitments outside of Uni (part time work etc.) and it can be emotionally challenging also, but you will have opportunities to speak to colleagues about these and how best to overcome them.

 What are your career plans once you have completed your postgraduate degree?